Astrobinary/Multishot-AngularJS/README.md

 https://multishot.herokuapp.com/

-Personal project that displays oddshot videos.
+Personal project that displays oddshot videos from popular streamers.
 Created a twitch chat bot to gather the latest oddshots for particular streamers.
 Just a convenient way to watch any oddshots that I may have missed.

 TODO:
   + Top 8 user choice